Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Formula from balancer.
+Formula from balancer (https://docs.balancer.finance/protocol/index#spot-price).
 Calculates the price as if there would be no slippage.

 ## CalcOutGivenInAMM statement